Tropical Storm Eta forms, tying record for most named storms in a season at 28

 Unfortunately, the overactive season shows no signs of stopping, at least through the middle of November, because the large-scale pattern across the Atlantic Basin indicates at least two more weeks of favorable conditions for tropical systems to form.

-On Saturday night, Eta was located about 600 miles east of the border of Nicaragua and Honduras, moving west at 15 mph.
-The system has maximum sustained winds of 40 mph and is expected to intensify to a hurricane by Monday.
+As of 4 p.m.
+ET on Sunday, Eta was located about 285 miles east of the border between Nicaragua and Honduras, moving west at 15 mph.
+The system has maximum sustained winds of 65 mph and is expected to intensify to a hurricane by Monday.

 As Eta approaches the border of Nicaragua and Honduras on Monday and Tuesday, steering patterns will break down, and the system will slow down considerably.
 While a landfall does look likely on Tuesday just south of the border, what happens next is still not clear.